 Measuring range of motion allows the user to see where flexibility may have to be improved.
 This is especially helpful for those beginning a new activity, and who suffer problems caused by inflexibility of the hip and thigh muscles.
 Regular exercisers can monitor their range of motion values just as they would any other fitness-related metric.

-Restoring range of motion after injury or surgery is one of the goals of orthopaedic rehabilitation, and this often starts with passive static stretching.
-Range3D is an ideal addition to rehabilitation equipment in the gym, for improving and measuring musculoskeletal function.
+Restoring range of motion is one of the goals of orthopaedic rehabilitation, and this often starts with passive static stretching.
+The Range3D multi-gym is an important addition to rehabilitation equipment, for improving and measuring musculoskeletal function.